MerginMaps/docs/src/field/external_gps/index.md

    ![Mergin Maps mobile app Connect Trimble receivers](./mobile-app-connect-trimble.webp "Mergin Maps mobile app Connect Trimble receivers")

 The <MobileAppNameShort /> will now use the external GPS receiver to display and record your position.
 In **GPS info**, you will see additional data as reported by the external GPS.

 ![Mergin Maps mobile app GPS panel Trimble receiver](./mobile-app-gps-panel-trimble.webp "Mergin Maps mobile app GPS panel Trimble receiver")

-::: warning Status: Disconnected?
+::: warning Status: No Data or Disconnected?
-If the GPS info panel displays the status as *Disconnected*, make sure your receiver is connected and set up in the Trimble Mobile Manager app.
+If the GPS info panel displays the status as *Disconnected* or *No Data*, make sure your receiver is connected and set up in the Trimble Mobile Manager app.
+Check the GNSS status in the Trimble Mobile Manager app.
 :::

 ### Mock location
-It is strongly recommended to use the direct connection via [Bluetooth (Android)](#bluetooth-connection-android-only), [network provider (Android, iOS)](#network-provider-connection) or [Trimble position provider](#trimble-position-provider) in the <MobileAppNameShort />.
+It is strongly recommended to use the direct connection via [Bluetooth (Android)](#bluetooth-connection-android-only), [network provider (Android, iOS)](#network-provider-connection) or [Trimble position provider (Android, iOS)](#trimble-position-provider) in the <MobileAppNameShort />.
 Mock location should only be used if these options are not available.

 #### Android mock location setup